thomaseyaa/tailwind-palette-gen/README.md

 Generate a full Tailwind CSS color palette (50-950) from a single base color, using OKLCH for perceptual uniformity.

+There is also a small web playground in [`playground/`](./playground/) — a Vite + React app that lets you tweak a base color and inspect the generated swatches in real time.

 ## Usage

 ```bash